 The OCC likely finalized the final rule without the support of the FDIC in an effort to complete the rule before Comptroller of the Currency Joseph Otting's resignation and to prevent a potentially incoming Democratic Congress from overturning the final rule.
-Shortly after issuing the final rule, Otting announced his resignation.
-Parian P. Brooks, who joined the OCC in March 2020, became the Acting Comptroller of the Currency upon Otting's resignation on May 29, 2020.
-Under the Congressional Review Act, Congress can pass a joint resolution of disapproval which, if enacted, prevents the rule from going into effect.
-However, Congress can only issue this joint resolution within a statutorily defined period of time, generally within 60 days of session after the agency publishes the rule.
-By issuing the rule in May 2020, the OCC has effectively eliminated the risk that Congress could overturn the rulemaking if the Democrats, who have largely opposed the rule, with a majority of congressional seats in the November 2020 election.
+Shortly after issuing the final rule, Otting announced his resignation.8 Brian P. Brooks, who joined the OCC in March 2020, became the Acting Comptroller of the Currency upon Otting's resignation on May 29, 2020.
+Under the Congressional Review Act, Congress can pass a joint resolution of disapproval which, if enacted, prevents the rule from going into effect.9 The House of Representatives has passed a resolution, but the Senate has not yet voted on it.
+Even if the Republican-controlled Senate passes the resolution, President Trump will likely veto Congress' attempt to overrule the OCC's rulemaking.
+An override of a Presidential veto is almost certainly out of the question, as the resolution passed the House by a 230-179 vote.
+Because Congress can only issue this joint resolution within a statutorily defined period of time, generally within 60 days of session after the agency publishes the rule, the OCC effectively eliminated the risk that the next Congress could overturn the rulemaking if the Democrats, who have largely opposed the rule, 10 win a majority of congressional seats in the November 2020 election.